janellealmonte/Project1/About_Me/README.md

-bout Me
+# About Me

 Hello, I'm Janelle Almonte.
-With over a decade of experience in the travel industry, specializing in technical support and project management, I bring a strong foundation of skills and knowledge to the table.
+With over a decade of experience specializing in technical support and project management.

 ## Career Transition